 An increasing number of math majors are choosing to take courses in the computer science (COS) department.
 Students do this for a variety of reasons and approach computer science with a variety of interests: some go on to become programmers for Microsoft, Google, or other companies; some are fascinated by research problems in computer science, whether in complexity theory (think P vs. NP) or in artificial intelligence; some want to develop skills they hope to use in the world of finance; still others are just curious about the workings of the technology around us.
 No matter your specific interests, incorporating computer science into your academic program opens doors to internships, research opportunities, and new ways of thinking.

 COS 126: This is the COS department’s introductory course.
 It teaches the fundamentals of programming in the powerful modern programming language Java, as well as the basic principles of computer architecture and of theoretical computer science.
-Assignments teach the material while also introducing students to the many and exciting applications of computer science, exploring topics like planetary motion (physics), estimation of Avogadro’s number (chemistry), and, of course, the infamously tricky traveling salesman problem (mathematics and theoretical computer science).
+Assignments teach the material while also introducing students to the many and exciting applications of computer science, exploring topics like planetary motion, estimation of Avogadro’s number, and, of course, the infamously tricky traveling salesman problem.
 By the end, you will have gained substantial programming experience that can prove useful even if no further COS courses are taken.
 Absolutely no background is assumed, but this course should not be skipped unless you have extensive programming experience.
 This course can be taken at any time, but if you’re interested in computer science, seriously consider taking it in the fall of freshman year.

-COS 226: This courses introduces students to the world of “data structures” and “algorithms,” the centerpieces of any programmer’s toolkit.
+COS 226: This courses introduces students to the world of data structures and algorithms, the centerpieces of any programmer’s toolkit.
 It is designed to be taken after COS 126 and picks up where COS 126 leaves off.
-Taking this course allows you to develop an even higher proficiency in Java programming and leave with an understanding of data structures and algorithms, which is essential to further work in computer science.
+Taking this course allows you to develop an even higher proficiency in Java programming and leave with essential understanding for further work in computer science.
 Although COS 226 and COS 217 may be taken in any order, most students choose to take COS 226 first.
 If you are interested in computer science, and enjoy COS 126, consider taking this course in the spring of freshman year, as it is a prerequisite for most upper-level computer science coursework.
+In particular, its coverage of basic graph algorithms is a useful grounding for upper-level graph theory and COS theory courses.

 Upper Level Courses

 After the introductory sequence, the COS department offers a lot of flexibility in course selection.
 Broadly speaking, there are three areas to choose from: Theory, Systems, and Applications.
-Anyone planning to take these courses should remember that if a COS course has substantial mathematical background, the math department is usually keen on considering it a departmental.
+Anyone planning to take these courses should remember that if a COS course has substantial mathematical background, the math department is usually keen on considering it a departmental as a cognate.

 Theory: Due to its more mathematical nature, this area is very popular among math majors.
 The courses under this heading require more mathematical maturity than typical COS classes, which for non-math majors is provided through COS 340 (Reasoning about Computation), sometimes uncharitably called “Baby Combinatorics.”
 Math majors rarely take COS 340, and usually delve straight into the advanced 300- and 400-level courses.
-These include COS 342/MAT 375 (Introduction to Graph Theory), COS 423 (Theory of Algorithms), COS 433/MAT 443 (Cryptography), COS 441 (Programming Languages), and COS 487 (Theory of Computation).
-COS 423 is probably the most popular among the theory courses, and is offered every spring.
-Other courses are not offered as regularly.
+For more information about these types of courses, visit the page on discrete mathematics.

 Systems: Courses in this group are designed for students who want to learn more about how computer systems and protocols work; they usually contain little mathematical content.
 From a computer scientist’s point-of-view, some of the most important classes in this category are: COS 306 (Introduction to Logic Design), COS 318 (Operating Systems), COS 320 (Compiling Techniques, or “Compilers” for short), COS 333 (Advanced Programming Techniques), COS 426 (Computer Graphics), and COS 461 (Computer Networks).
 Of these, COS 306 is perhaps the most widely taken among math majors, in part because it fulfills the STL (Science and Technology with Lab) distribution requirement.
 Apart from this one, these classes are of most value to students interested in a career in the software industry; if that is what you want, you should try to take at least some of them.
 COS 333 in particular is one of the most popular courses in the COS department and is extremely valuable as a way to be exposed to many different technologies in a single semester and a way to complete a significant software engineering project in an academic context.
 Systems courses are for the most part offered every year.